Harvard Wireless Improvement Project & Connection (SSID) Information

 The focus of the Wireless Improvement Project remains dormitories and classrooms with known service issue sites receiving priority.

-All Yard Dorm buildings except Matthews Hall have completed gap augmentation.
+All Yard Dorm buildings have completed gap augmentation.

-After extensive planning and coordination with Harvard Environmental Health and Safety Group, FAS Physical Resources and the wiring vendors HUIT engages, the project is able to take advantage of the cabling installation opportunity the Holiday Recess/Break provides.
-As of this update these buildings are undergoing wiring installation:
+After extensive planning and coordination with Harvard Environmental Health and Safety Group, FAS Physical Resources and the wiring vendors HUIT engages, the project took advantage of the cabling installation opportunity provided by the Holiday Recess/Break.
+These buildings were completed;

 Matthews Hall Eliot Hall (Cabot House)